cf020031308/redisio/README.md

 ### Read I: Single Reply

-Method `redisio.Redis.next` returns the first reply in queue from server:
+Method `redisio.Redis.next` returns the first reply in the message queue from the server:

 ```python
 assert 'OK' == rd('SET', 'x', 3)('GET', 'x').next()
 assert '3' == next(rd)
 ```

-*Note*: It will be blocked to call `next` when there's no reply in queue.
+*Note*: It will be blocked to call `next` when the queue is empty.

-A sepecific reply can be reached by index:
+Reply in the queue can be reached by the index:

 ```python
 assert '3' == rd('SET', 'x', 3)('GET', 'x')('SET', 'x', 4)[-2]
 ```

-*Note*: It will first iterate the replies queue with a side-effect to empty it.
+*Note*: It will first iterate the whole queue and then return the specific reply, with of course a side-effect to empty the queue.

-Each redis command is mapped to a method with a same name.
+Each redis command is mapped to a method with the same name.
 Calling it in this method-like way will send the command, then read all the replies, and return the last one.

 ```python
 assert '3' == rd('SET', 'x', 3).get('x')
 ```

-*Note*: It may be blocked to call `rd.shutdown()` because no new reply will be received from server after it's shutdown. `rd('SHUTDOWN')` should be used in this situation.
+*Note*: It will be blocked to call `rd.shutdown()` because this command will never be answered (Dead Men Tell No Tales). `rd('SHUTDOWN')` should be used.

 ### Read II: Multiple Replies